Emurasoft/emurasoft.github.io/en/dlg/customize/proxy/index.md

 Select between HTTP or SOCKS5 protocol to connect to your proxy.

-### Host name
+### Host name text box

-Specify the host name or IP address for your proxy.
+Specifies the host name or IP address for your proxy.

-### Port number
+### Port number text box

-Specify the port number for your proxy.
+Specifies the port number for your proxy.

-### Proxy authentication
+### Proxy authentication checkbox

 Enable this option if your proxy requires a username and password to connect.

-### Username
+### Username text box

-Specify the username to use to connect.
+Specifies the username to use to connect.

-### Password
+### Password text box

-Specify the password to use to connect.
+Specifies the password to use to connect.
 You can click on o-o to show or hide the password.
 The username and password will be stored on your computer.

-### Proxy URL
+### Proxy URL text box

 This field displays the URL that encodes all settings specified above.
 You can click on o-o to show or hide the URL.
 EmEditor will use this URL to connect to the proxy.